 Find out all you can about your loved one’s medical condition, so you will know what you can expect.
 Download a VNSNY Self-Care Guide, or ask your loved one’s doctor or home care nurse for resources.

 Caregiving is hard, but a light attitude and a sense of humor can get you through hard moments.
-Check out Experiencing the Psychological Benefits of Caregiving, Secrets of Successful Caregivers, and Practicing Mindfulness for other ways to lighten the mental load.
+Check out Experiencing the Psychological Benefits of Caregiving, Best Qualities of a Good Caregiver, and Practicing Mindfulness for other ways to lighten the mental load.

 Develop a to-do list.